Wild West

 We’re going back to the old western frontier of the 19th century to cook a meal in the Wild West!
 After the arduous journey over the Oregon trail, Pioneers settled into their new homes in the west.
 This video tells the stories of outlaws, cowboys, native Americans, homesteaders, and gold miners.
 We’ll discuss how Chinese railroad workers introduced Chinese food to America, what cowboys ate while driving cattle across the Great Plains and what exactly they served in Boomtown saloons.

 Today, I’m going to make bison stew and churn my own butter.
 I created this buffalo stew recipe based on 19th century cookbooks from Eliza Leslie.
 Reading recipes from this century really crack me up.
 It was like the Wild West of cookbook writing, No rules, weird measurements.
-Pie recipes are next to poison antidotes, bee keeping and remedies for dysentery.
+Pie recipes are next to poison antidotes, bee keeping and remedies for dysentery. …and how big is a “tolerable sized onion” anyway?
 The recipes I use today are very bossy, scolding the reader not to serve too much of the meat in the soup tureen because it could look quote“ slovenly & disgusting”.
 I’m sure these homesteaders were just happy to get the meal on the table, not concerned with the presentation.
-I do like the name of this soup though…and how big is a tolerable sized onion anyway?

 Modern kitchens are far different than the homesteads of the old west.
 No running water, primitive hearths, very few cast iron stoves, limited general stores, and canning and refrigeration were still in their infancy.
 Early homesteaders had access to plentiful wild game like: buffalo, deer, rabbit, squirrel, turkey, bear, prairie hen and skunk.
 Later as buffalo were over hunted, pioneers started raising hogs, cattle, and chickens for meat and eggs.
 Buffalo were almost hunted to extinction in the late 19th century.
 Today, bison is widely available.